The64thGamer/cheeseepedia/content/wiki/Chuck E Self-Serve (Neon Sign).md

 contributors = ["Japserfannumber20","Concordio","74.96.197.218"]
 gallery = ["Chuck e self serve sign.jpg|thumb|alt=The sign at the fort walton flordia location "]
 +++
-The **_Chuck E. Cheese's Self-Serve Neon Sign**_ was a fixture found at Chuck E. Cheese's Pizza and Showbiz Pizza locations installed during the 1986 Showbiz Pizza Time remodel program.
+The <b><i>Chuck E. Cheese's Self-Serve Neon Sign</b></i> was a fixture found at Chuck E. Cheese's Pizza and Showbiz Pizza locations installed during the 1986 Showbiz Pizza Time remodel program.

-## Design ##
+<h2> Design </h2>
 The design features Chuck holding a Coca-Cola cup with a speech bubble saying 'Self Serve'.
 It has various colors such as green, red, white and blue.